February 5, 2009

 The secrets to fur’s success — lies and misinformation

 The fur industry is fighting hard to survive as the public becomes more aware and sensitive to the enormous suffering inherent in the production of fur.
 A culture of misinformation and outright lies has grown from the industry’s desperation and has allowed a dying trade to regain a great deal of strength.

 Shaving, dyeing, weaving and even mislabeling fur products are some of the ways the industry tries to disguise their products’ bloody origins.
 In addition to this, the heavily subsidized Fur Council of Canada uses taxpayers’ dollars to present misleading arguments.
 Even if you are not buying fur, your tax dollars are supporting this unnecessary cruelty.

 HSI Canada is committed to ending the pointless cruelty and killing perpetrated in the name of fashion.
 By educating the public and corporations, we will fight the misinformation and lies put forth by the fur industry.

 - Please ask the Canadian government to ban fur farming in Canada.

-- Designers, retailers and other fashion industry insiders can help by only promoting and selling animal-friendly fashion.
+- Urge retailers and designers to go fur-free and buy and wear fur-free garments only.
+If you are a designer, retailer or other fashion industry insider, you can help be only promoting and selling animal-friendly fashion.

 - Ask others to visit our website to learn why they should support fur-free fashion.